-- Satisfactory completion of all general education requirements and all academic major requirements specified for the award. - 2.
-Completion of all program credit hours. - Completion of all academic course credit with a minimum of a cumulative 2.0 grade point average (GPA).
+- 1. Satisfactory completion of all general education requirements and all academic major requirements specified for the award. - 2.
+Completion of all program credit hours. - 3.
+Completion of all academic course credit with a minimum of a cumulative 2.0 grade point average (GPA).
 In addition, certain programs may require higher GPAs in selected courses. - 4.
-Fulfillment of all financial obligations to the college. - Completion of an application for graduation during the term the student plans to complete their academic requirements.
-The college may certify a student as a graduate if the student has met all graduation requirements.
+Fulfillment of all financial obligations to the college.
+A student may be graduated but will not receive their degree until all obligations have been met. - 5.
+Completion of an application for graduation during the term the student plans to complete their academic requirements.
+The Graduation Application is available in Student Planning via MyMTC.
+The deadline for submission for each term is published in the college calendar.
+Student who do not submit an application for graduation will be administratively graduated by the college if the student has met all graduation requirements.